AMartins87/world-of-makaton/README.md

 <h2><strong>BUGS</strong></h2>

-Right at the beginning my page wasn't loading all the style changes.
+-   Right at the beginning my page wasn't loading all the style changes.
 I realised I forgot to link the style.css file with the index.html file.
 Once I linked it, all was fixed.

-I added the meta keywords and names at that time as well.
+-   When I ran the code through a validator, an error popped up on my sign_up.html page in my '.form-section'.
+I have had set the target="_blanket" and it had strangely worked - a new page opened up in a new window.
+However the correct value is target="_blank".